material-components/material-components-android/docs/components/BottomNavigation.md

 </style>
 ```

-Or using the style in the layout (affects only this specific bottom navigation
+Use the style in the layout, which affects only this specific bottom navigation
-bar):
+bar:

 ```xml
 <com.google.android.material.bottomnavigation.BottomNavigationView